Skip to main contentCarbon Design System

 Making a selection

 • The menu stays open while options are being selected.
-The menu closes by clicking the field or outside of the dropdown.
+The menu closes by clicking the field or outside of the dropdown, or by pressing

 Default multiselect dropdown closed and open states.